 Retailers, on the other hand, are a type of business that deals directly with the consumer.
 To sell products, retailers get them from a wholesaler or distributor and then sell them for a profit.
 Generally, retailers buy goods in smaller quantities and then sell them at a high price to cover expenses like advertising, salaries, utilities, etc.

 How do Wholesalers Make Money?

 Wholesalers make money by buying products in bulk.
-For example, I have a business that sells stationery.
-If I buy an average of 100 stationeries per month at £10 each and I discover that my customers are only willing to buy my goods at £12, that gives me a measly £2 profit per stationary.
+For example, I have a retail business that sells stationery.
+If I buy an average of 100 pens per month at £10 each and I discover that my customers are only willing to buy my goods at £12, that gives me a measly £2 profit per pen.

-Now, if a wholesaler buys 50,000 stationery at £4 each and sells them to me at £8, he makes good profit.
-However, I am happy too because I can sell the stationery at £12.
+Now, if a wholesaler buys 50,000 pens at £4 each and sells them to me at £8, he makes a good profit.
+This can be achieved through economies of scale.
+However, I am happy too because I can sell the pens for £12.

 How Do Wholesalers Distribute Goods?

-Wholesalers buy goods from a distributor or manufacturer and then sell them to retailers who in turn sell them to customers.
+Wholesalers buy goods from a distributor or manufacturer such as Ottoman Textiles Ltd and then sell them to retailers who in turn sell them to customers.
 Suppliers usually research what products are trending so that they can supply the most up-to-date goods to retailers.
-This ensures a quick turnover of goods, and stocks are kept fresh.
+This ensures a quick turnover of goods and stocks are kept fresh.
 Wholesalers buy the most cost-effective products after identifying the best manufacturers and distributors that can provide the trending product.